Raveh, Markazi

-Raveh (راوه) (Note: Also romanized as Rāveh) is a village in Do Dehak Rural District of the Central District of Delijan County, Markazi province, Iran.
+Raveh (راوه) (Note: Also romanized as Rāveh) is a village in Do Dehak Rural District of the Central District in Delijan County, Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,510 in 366 households.
 The following census in 2011 counted 1,800 people in 486 households.
-The 2016 census measured the population of the village as 1,716 people in 524 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,716 people in 524 households, the most populous in its rural district.